quantiacs/documentation/en/source/user_guide/dynamic_assets_selection.md

 # weights = weights * qnfilter.filter_sharpe_ratio(data, weights, 150) # this can be done in one line
 ```

-## Volatility Using a Rolling Window
+## Volatility using a rolling window

-This method allows filtering stocks based on volatility calculated over a specified time window:
+This method filters stocks by volatility calculated over a specified time window:

 ```python
 import qnt.stats as qnstats